supermarsx/smsgate/spec.md

 - Build with Gradle or Run on a device (Android 10+).

 ## 14. Non-Goals and Known Limitations
-- No message persistence or history beyond in-memory buffer.
+- No database-backed persistence beyond memory/JSON file adapters.
 - No user management or per-user access controls.
 - No outgoing SMS support.
 - OEM-specific background limits (Samsung, Xiaomi, etc.) may still require manual whitelisting.